nogeenkopjethee/dotfiles/README.md

 will use stow to symlink the correct configuration files.

 A script is included to install vim-plug.
-After installing vim-plug, don't forget to run :PlugInstall.
+After installing vim-plug in either Vim or NeoVim, don't forget to run :PlugInstall.